matrix-revolution/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 3. Creation of the Training Set & Training Process
+Following steps where taken to generate training dataset :

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+1. Recorded two laps on track one using center lane driving.
+I ensured that the car stayed in the center of the road as much as possible.

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+2. To enable the vehicle from recovering from bad situation like going out of the track, I recorded the vehicle recovering from the left side and right side of the road moving back to the center.
+This was very helpful as show in Video :  https://youtu.be/Gy6C2jLZZ6U

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....
+3. I tried to collect more training data where there are curves in the path.
+Turning the car smoothly on these paths.
+4. To generalize the model, I repeated the above steps for track 2 to collect enough training data so that it doesn't overfit.
+5. In my model.py, I flipped the center, right, left images to augment the training dataset.
+This helped me in dealing with the left turn or rigght turn bias.
+The steering angle was negated for each image flip.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 18,515 number of data points.
+For the preprocessing step, I normalized the data by using Kera's Lambda Layer.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I used this training data for training the model.The validation set helped determine if the model was over or under fitting.
+The ideal number of epochs was 3 as evidenced by line 92 in model.py I used an adam optimizer so that manually training the learning rate wasn't necessary.

+I trained two models :
+1. First with only center images
+2. Second with all center, left and right images.
+I found that using left and right image with correction helped the model to remain in center as much as possible.

+Both models video link is posted in the top of the template.